rikulo/rikulo-blog/src/Tutorial/Zoom-Map.md

 #A Rotatable Map

 This is going to be a very simple demo.
-Have you tried Google Maps on a touched device?
+Have you tried Google Maps on a touch device?
 Have you ever wondered what if Google Maps is rotatable by two fingers?
-This will be the demo that realize the imagination.
+This will be the demo that realizes the imagination.